ybipin6283/Assignments/docs/compliance.md

 2. Data retention is nothing but how many days we can store the data, if requirement then we retain the data and use it.

+# Bonus (Optional)
+• Blue-green deployments for Functions --> We are followed in AKS/ARO depoyment, application version swap.
+• CI/CD smoke tests --> A quick, basic test to check if the application is working at all after deployment.
+• Cost alerts --> We can enforce the alert for such thing.
+• AKS extension -->